agh-glk/fcs/docs/source/manager/views.rst

 .. py:function:: pause_task(request, task_id)

-   Pauses task and redirect to tasks list.
+   Pauses task and redirects to tasks list.

    .. note:: View accessible for logged in users only.